How to Spend 3 Days in Madrid Alone (2023)

 - Consult the Madrid Solo Travel Guide and Spain Travel Guide to plan your Madrid solo travel.

 Day 1 – Walk on the West Side

 Morning / Noon

 Bags securely checked at your Madrid hotel, hostel or other, walk minutes to lively Puerta del Sol (Puerta del Sol, 28013) in the heart of the Centro district.
-Allow 30 minutes to meander and observe street performers, local shops and some of the top sights within the square:
+Stroll and observe street performers, local shops and some of the top sights within the square:

 - Cartel del Tío Pepe (Tío Pepe sign) – iconic neon sign that lights up the square at night.